learningequality/kolibri-docs/docs/manage/_advanced.rst

      kolibri manage profile

 .. tip:: Command collects and saves the information 60 times by default.
-If you want to change this value, add the ``--num_samples`` flag with the desired number at the end.
+If you want to change this value, add the ``--num-samples`` flag with the desired number at the end.

   .. code-block:: bash

-     kolibri manage profile --num_samples=100
+     kolibri manage profile --num-samples=100

 Each log line contains this information: